Cuba - Cayo Romano

 The Cayo Romano Fishery

-The Cayo Romano, also known as the Cayo Cruz fishery is a small resort island in the Jardines del Rey chain off central Cuba.
+The Cayo Romano, also known as the Cayo Cruz fishery, is a small resort island in the Jardines del Rey chain off central Cuba.
 There are no cities or towns on Cayo Romano.
 The fishery encompasses 141 square miles, which means each skiff has nearly 20 square miles of protected flats, lagoons, and pristine estuaries.
 Fantastic year-round permit and bonefishing.
-The fishery is limited to 20-anglers per week.
+The fishery is limited to 20 anglers per week.

 Cayo Romano Fishing Season:

 The Cayo Romano fishery is open year-round.
 January to March has good-sized bonefish and small to medium tarpon from 20 to 30 pounds.
 Permit are available year-round, with peak months in July and August.
-In addition to bonefish and permit, April to June is perhaps the best time for weather and the appearance of large quantities of huge tarpon.
+In addition to bonefish and permit, April to June is often the best time for weather and the appearance of large quantities of huge tarpon.
 September to December are good months for bonefish and smaller quantities of medium to large tarpon.

 Permit Fishing at Cayo Romano